hmdlab/DExOmics/README.md

     ```bash
     Rscript load_*.R [cancer_type]
     ```
     Output files will be stored under `data/TCGAdata/`.

 - Transcription factor (TF) and RNA-binding protein (RBP) binding peak files are defined in `.txt.gz` files under `data_download/`.
 To download them, run:
     ```bash
     bash load_regulator.sh
     ```
+Metadata needs to be manually downloaded from the first lines of the files and placed into according directories.

 - Additionally, download [human.txt.gz](https://cloud.tsinghua.edu.cn/d/8133e49661e24ef7a915/files/?p=%2Fhuman.txt.gz&dl=1) from POSTAR3 and place it in the `data/` directory.
 You can extract HeLa RBP-binding BED files using: